 They are generally printed in black and white on poor quality paper with the front cover containing the character found within and held together with 1 staple.
 The back cover contains no print and is left blank.
 Publisher names, artists and dates are not present on the publication.

-A Tijuana bible version of the Phantom was created with slightly varying format, design and numbering present on the cover.
+A Tijuana bible version of the Phantom was created with slightly varying formats and designs, titled ‘The Special Visit’.